zeno-ml/zeno-build/tasks/chatbot/report/README.md

 **Highlights:**

-- We evaluated **7 language models**: GPT-2, LLaMa, Alpaca, Vicuna, MPT-Chat, Cohere Command, and ChatGPT
+- We evaluated **7 language models**: GPT-2, LLaMa, Alpaca, Vicuna, MPT-Chat, Cohere Command, and ChatGPT (gpt-3.5-turbo)
 - The models were evaluated on their ability to create human-like responses on a **customer service** dataset
 - **ChatGPT came out on top**, but the open-source chat model **Vicuna was also very competitive**
 - It is **important to use a chat-tuned model with a long context window**
-- **Prompt engineering is important early in the conversation**, but less so later
+- **Prompt engineering particularly improves performance for turns early in the conversation**, but less so later turns where more context is available
 - Even for a strong model like ChatGPT, it is easy to find **obvious issues in hallucinations, failure to probe for more information, and repeated content**